Cayman Islands drops plan to tax foreign workers' income

 By Shurna Robbins

-GEORGE TOWN, Cayman Islands The Cayman Islands has dropped plans to impose an income tax on foreign workers nearly two weeks after proposing it in a last-ditch effort to overcome budget woes.
+GEORGE TOWN, Cayman Islands, Aug 7 The Cayman Islands has dropped plans to impose an income tax on foreign workers nearly two weeks after proposing it in a last-ditch effort to overcome budget woes.

 The Cayman Islands, which has had no income tax, is known as a tax haven for the mega-rich.
 The irony of imposing the tax was not lost on the financial industry workers who came out in droves to protest a measure that they said could hurt the industry that has made the beach-lined British territory one of the richest in the Caribbean.